learn-co-curriculum/curriculum-team/interviewing.md

 # Evaluation

 At this time the team will determine whether to offer the candidate an in-person interview.
-At time of writing (2018-01-31) we're not entirel;y clear on offer extension to people we've never seen &mdash; but that may be coming!
+At time of writing (2018-01-31) we're not entirely clear on offer extension to people we've never seen &mdash; but that may be coming!

 # On-Site Interview